Cantonese nationalism: Au Ku-kap and "New Canton"

-Its title is New Canton, so although the book has not been opened, the general purpose of its contents can already be inferred.
-The author was previously the chief editor of the Shanghai "Shi Wu Bao" and the Yokohama "Qingyi Bao," and currently serves as the chief editor of a certain newspaper in the United States and known for his literary accomplishments.
-It is not desired to explicitly mention the name of the author, nor is it necessary for readers to delve deeply into the identity of the author.
-However, upon reading it, one may feel its compelling nature, as if his brain stimulated by an electric shock, giving rise to unconventional thoughts.
-This is the nature of the book.
-At the beginning of the volume is a beautifully crafted and colorful map of Canton, which adds vibrancy to the entire book.

 Au Ku-kap explained his title and proposition in the work:

 People will not put forward as much courage when dealing with public affairs as when dealing with their private affairs, they will not be as eager to save people they don't know as to save their own family and relatives, and they will not love China as much as their own provinces.
 This is the natural tendency, which rarely changes.
 For this reason and through my observations of the current trend, it is best for each province to take the initiative to chart its own course towards independence...
 I'm from Canton, thus I propose to begin this independence trend from Canton.
 Let us tentatively call this proposal "New Canton" to signify our desire as people from Canton to enjoy the blessings of a new nation.